Working with UK Merchants

 incoming_payment_status as OK once the KYC flow is complete and

 outgoing_payment_status as OK once valid bank account details are provided.
-In practice the only circumstances where
+If an account is in an

 In all calls where currency is an optional argument, include currency = GBP.
 This must be done in every call.
 For example, if you use /preapproval/create to create a preapproval based in GBP, the subsequent /checkout/create call referencing that preapproval must still explicitly set the currency to GBP.